ashutoshmjain/gita/src/mathuraChap01.md

 He was aware he was changing the core protocol [^protocol] of nature.
 Instead of letting knowledge evolve, he was focusing it in a specific direction.
 Though he deemed it in line with nature because ultimately natural evolution was also a mechanism for growth of consciousness.
 In essence, his path was in line with `Bramh`.
 And he chose this path with humility.
 However, attack on the congregation raised the doubt in his mind - Is this path correct ?
 Is altering the nature righteous or not?
 A question that may haunt modern architects of artificial intelligence.
 Even the modern scientists - be it particle physics of genomics can't push this question under the rug.

 He got the answer only when multiple suicide attempts were rejected.
 In a way "God" himself paved his path.
 Over time, `Bramhrishi` put this attack behind him.
 He rebuilt the congregation ground up and brought his focus to newborn `Parasara`.
+He carried only two question with him - What is righteous ?
+And if he was on right path, how to make sure such disaster must have a fallback, at least to secure the knowledge.

 ---